|Support||Help Desk, Chat, Videos, Phone, Knowledge Base & Social Media|

 HostGator was founded (hatched as they like to call it) in 2002 by Brent Oxley.
 They have grown to host over 2.5 million websites and are based in Houston, Texas.

-In 2012, HostGator was acquired by Endurance International.
-Which makes them a sister company to:
+In 2012, HostGator was acquired by Endurance International (now known as Newfold Digital), making them a sister company to:

 To name a few.